Imagine a Keto Lemon Curd Cheesecake that is zesty, creamy, and so good that no one will believe it’s sugar-free, gluten-free, and keto-friendly.

-After you’ve whisked all the yolks into the butter then add your sugar-free sweetener of choice, lemon juice, lemon extract, lemon zest, and a little bit of sea salt.
+After you’ve whisked all the yolks into the butter, then add your sugar-free sweetener of choice, lemon juice, lemon extract, lemon zest, and a little bit of sea salt.

-Keep your eye on your curd by constantly mixing it.
+Keep your eye on your lemon curd by constantly mixing it.
 Now’s not the time to step away from your stove.
-Make sure you continue to whisk your ingredients until the lemon curd fully thickens.
+Ensure you continue to whisk your ingredients until the lemon curd fully thickens.